neovim/neovim/README.md

 Currently on the author's environment which is macOS.

-The plugin _might_ work on other unix-like environments but it hasn't been tested.
-It will almost cerainly not work on Windows.
+The plugin _might_ work on other UNIX-like environments but it hasn't been tested.
+It will almost certainly not work on Windows.

 Requires:

-- Vim 8.1 compiled with python 3 support
+- Vim 8.1 compiled with python 3 support.

 # FAQ